lepLinus/ERC4337Wallet/Docs/Test.md

 ### test_revertOnDifferentArraySizeTest

-This test show that when batch transfer is called with different array size the transactio reverts.
+This test shows that when batch transfer is called with a different array size the transactio reverts.